Paradise Pool in Linden (Waterfall and Swimming Hole)

 Car park for the Paradise Pool walking track

-The walking trail from Railway Parade to Paradise Pool is approximately 3 km return, mostly through bushland.
-It’s a relatively easy walk, but it does have steep sections, and there is a bit of rock scrambling required.
+The walking trail from Railway Parade to Paradise Pool is approximately 3 km return, winding mostly through bushland.
+While it’s a relatively easy walk, there are some steep sections and a bit of rock scrambling involved.

-It’s recommended to bring good hiking shoes to better negotiate the more challenging sections of the walk.
+Wearing good hiking shoes is recommended to navigate the more challenging parts of the trail.
 Is it suitable for kids?
-Yes, absolutely.
+Yes, absolutely!

-Here is a map of the walk, starting from the car park:
+Below is a map of the walk, starting from the car park.

 Map of the walking track to Paradise Pool in Linden